kukshaus/transcribe/README.md

 # Audio Transcriber

-A modern web application that transcribes audio content from YouTube, Spotify, and other platforms using AI, and generates structured notes from the transcriptions.
+A modern web application that transcribes audio content from YouTube, SoundCloud, and other platforms using AI, and generates structured notes from the transcriptions.

 🔗 **Repository**: [https://github.com/kukshaus/transcribe.git](https://github.com/kukshaus/transcribe.git)

 ## Features

-- 🎵 **Multi-platform Support**: YouTube, Spotify, SoundCloud, Vimeo, and more
+- 🎵 **Multi-platform Support**: YouTube, SoundCloud, and more
 - 🤖 **AI Transcription**: Powered by OpenAI Whisper for accurate speech-to-text
 - 📝 **Smart Notes**: AI-generated structured notes from transcriptions
 - 💾 **Download Options**: Export transcriptions and notes as text files